 Throughout the first four episodes of The Sopranos, we’ve mostly seen Tony as a pretty good guy — relatively speaking, of course.
-Sure, he used a telephone to beat the shit out of Georgie the bartender, and, yeah, he cheats on his wife with a smoking hot Russian mistress, but for the most part, we have been witness to an admirable cavalier — the kindhearted father who loves his kids, the teary-eyed friend at Jackie’s deathbed and the emotionally vulnerable psychiatry patient during his therapy sessions with Dr. Melfi.
+Sure, he used a telephone to beat the shit out of Georgie the bartender; and, yeah, he cheats on his wife with a Russian mistress; but for the most part, we have been witness to an admirable cavalier — the kindhearted father who loves his kids, the teary-eyed friend at Jackie’s deathbed and the emotionally vulnerable psychiatry patient during his therapy sessions with Dr. Melfi.

 “College” is the episode that fully calls all these supposedly endearing qualities into question: what kind of man is Tony Soprano?
 Gary Cooper or Golem?
 Hero or antihero?